 The Group is also subject to various laws and regulations relating to financial and trade sanctions in the jurisdictions in which it operates, including but not limited to those of the Nordic countries, the EU and the United States.
-These laws and regulations require the Group, amongst other things, to adopt and enforce "know-your-customer" policies and procedures and in some countries to report specific transactions to the relevant regulatory authorities.
+These laws and regulations require the Group, amongst other things, to adopt and enforce "know-your-customer" policies and procedures and in some countries to report specific transactions to the relevant regulatory and criminal authorities.
 In connection with such voluntary reporting by the Group or its correspondent banks, or otherwise as part of the Group's dialogue with such regulatory authorities, the Group from time to time shares information with them pertaining to certain customer payments that may have been made illegally or for improper purposes using the Group's banking network.
-Although the Group has adopted policies and procedures are not always effective in detecting and preventing such transactions, and the Group is continuously seeking to enhance its procedures.
-Failure by the Group to comply with financial and trade sanctions may result in regulatory investigations, fines and other penalties on the Group, and its business and reputation could suffer if customers use its banking network for such illegal or improper purposes.
+Although the Group has adopted policies and procedures aimed at detecting and preventing the use of its banking network for illegal or improper purposes, such policies and procedures are not always effective in detecting and preventing such transactions, and the Group is continuously seeking to enhance its procedures.
+The Group continues to invest heavily to improve its compliance controls and procedures.
+Failure by the Group to comply with financial and trade sanctions may result in regulatory or criminal investigations, fines and other penalties on the Group, and its business and reputation could suffer if customers use its banking network for such illegal or improper purposes.

 Disputes and legal proceedings generally are subject to many uncertainties, and their outcomes are often difficult to predict, particularly in the earlier stages of a case or investigation.
-Adverse regulatory action or adverse judgments in litigation could result in reputational harm, fines, sanctions or restrictions or limitations on the Group's operations, any of which could result in a material adverse effect on the Group's financial condition.
-In addition, any determination by local regulators that the Group has not acted in compliance with applicable local laws in a particular market, or any failure to develop effective working relationships with local regulators, could have a material adverse effect not only on the Group's businesses in that market but also on its reputation generally.
+Adverse regulatory or criminal action or adverse judgments in litigation could result in reputational harm, fines, sanctions or restrictions or limitations on the Group's operations, any of which could result in a material adverse effect on the Group's financial condition.
+In addition, any determination by local regulators or enforcement agencies that the Group has not acted in compliance with applicable local laws in a particular market, or any failure to develop effective working relationships with local regulators, could have a material adverse effect not only on the Group's businesses in that market but also on its reputation generally.

 As an organization consisting of various financial institutions, most operations in the Group are contingent upon licenses issued by financial regulators in the countries in which such financial institutions operate.
-Violations of rules and regulations, whether intentional or unintentional, may lead to the withdrawal or limitation of the Group's licenses.
+Violations of the law, or rules and regulations, whether intentional or unintentional, may lead to the withdrawal or limitation of the Group's licenses.
 Any breach of these or other regulations could adversely affect the Group's reputation or financial condition.

-The Group mandated an investigation into AML matters at the Bank's Estonian branch, which has found a significant volume of transactions that are expected to be suspicious and critical deficiencies in governance and controls as well as certain employees that failed to fulfill certain legal obligations.
+The Group mandated an investigation into AML matters related to the Bank's Estonian branch, which has found a significant volume of transactions that were determined to be suspicious and critical deficiencies in governance and controls as well as certain employees that failed to fulfill certain legal obligations.